11craft/immercv/README.rst

 Setting Up Your Users
 ^^^^^^^^^^^^^^^^^^^^^

-To create a **normal user account**, just go to Sign Up and fill out the form.
-Once you submit it, you'll see a "Verify Your E-mail Address" page.
-Go to your console to see a simulated email verification message.
-Copy the link into your browser.
-Now the user's email should be verified and ready to go.
+The system is built only to support a single "Person" node, attached to the superuser account.
+Account signup via the web is disabled.

 To create an **superuser account**, use this command::

     $ python manage.py createsuperuser

+Once you log in you'll need to configure your email account.

-For convenience, you can keep your normal user logged in on Chrome and your superuser logged in on Firefox (or similar), so that you can see how the site behaves for both kinds of users.
+For convenience, you can keep your superuser logged in on Chrome and your anonymous user logged in on Firefox (or similar), so that you can see how the site behaves for both kinds of users.

 Test coverage
 ^^^^^^^^^^^^^